Bar-Headed Geese being observed in Mongolia - Photo: Bruce Moffat

 The UBC Animal Care & Use Program (ACUP) is a University-wide program and covers all UBC Persons who work with animals in research and teaching.
 It is comprised of multiple components, which cover ethics approval, compliance, animal care and housing, veterinary care, facilities management, training, surgical and specialized technical procedures.

-The Associate Vice President Research & International is the Responsible Executive (Institutional Official) of the UBC ACUP.
+The Associate Vice-President Research & Innovation is the Responsible Executive (Institutional Official) of the UBC ACUP.
 The Animal Care Committee, Animal Care Services and the Post-Approval Monitoring Program work together to support the program.
 The Canadian Council on Animal Care has granted the Certificate of Good Animal Practice to UBC.

 The Animal Care Committee is responsible for ensuring that all UBC animal researchers conform to the mandatory guidelines of the Canadian Council on Animal Care through the University’s animal ethics review process and post-approval monitoring of all studies as well as the facilities where these studies occur.
 The Committee is mandated to safeguard the welfare of animals involved in research and teaching at UBC and at all affiliated locations.